Monarchies in Europe: Succession laws

 The succession order is determined by primogeniture in most European monarchies.
-Belgium, Denmark, Luxembourg, the Netherlands, Norway, Sweden and the United Kingdom now adhere to absolute primogeniture, whereby the eldest child inherits the throne, regardless of gender; Monaco and Spain have the older system of male-preference primogeniture, while Liechtenstein uses agnatic primogeniture (see below).
+Belgium, Denmark, Liechtenstein, Luxembourg, the Netherlands, Norway, Sweden and the United Kingdom now adhere to absolute primogeniture, whereby the eldest child inherits the throne, regardless of gender; Monaco and Spain have the older system of male-preference primogeniture.

 In 1990, Norway granted absolute primogeniture to the Norwegian throne, meaning that the eldest child, regardless of gender, takes precedence in the line of succession.
-This was not, however, done retroactively (as, for example, Sweden had done in 1980), meaning that Haakon, Crown Prince of Norway continues to take precedence over his older sister.
+This was not, however, done retroactively (as, for example, Sweden had done in 1980), meaning that the future Haakon VIII continued to take precedence over his older sister, and eventually inherited the throne ahead of her.

 There are plans to change to absolute primogeniture in Spain through a rather complicated process, as the change entails a constitutional amendment.
 Two successive parliaments will have to pass the law by a two-thirds majority and then put it to a referendum.
 As parliament has to be dissolved and new elections have to be called after the constitutional amendment is passed for the first time, then Prime Minister of Spain José Luis Rodríguez Zapatero indicated he would wait until the end of his first term in 2008 before passing the law, although this deadline passed without the referendum being called.
 The amendment enjoys strong public support.

 To change the order of succession to the British throne, all the sovereign states with the King as head of state—collectively known as Commonwealth realms—must agree.
 In the United Kingdom, the Succession to the Crown Act 2013 was enacted, and after legislation in some other realms, the changes came into effect across all realms simultaneously on 26 March 2015.

-Liechtenstein uses agnatic primogeniture (aka Salic law), which completely excludes women from the order of succession.
+Until 2026, Liechtenstein used agnatic primogeniture (aka Salic law), which completely excluded women from the order of succession.
 It was criticised for this by a United Nations committee for this perceived gender equality issue in November 2007.
+On 15 August 2026, Liechtenstein switched to absolute primogeniture.
+The change was not applied retroactively.

 Luxembourg used agnatic-cognatic primogeniture until 20 June 2011, when absolute primogeniture was introduced.

 The co-princes of Andorra are the president of the French Republic, who is elected by the French people, and the bishop of La Seu d'Urgell, who is appointed by the pope.

 The absolute monarch of Vatican City, the pope, is elected by the College of Cardinals.